 Unsuccessful applicants will be offered a right of appeal.
-Applicants may ask for their case to be reviewed by a member of the Senior Leadership team prior to an appeal being lodged.
+Stage one of the appeals process will be overseen by the Headteacher and completed by a member of the Senior Leadership team.
+The appeals process will follow the Sixth Form Admissions Policy criteria.